GallagherSecurity/cc-rest-docs/training/README.md

 > &#9888; **Do not interpret href paths, and do not build your own.**

-As a reminder, the parts of a URL relevant to us are the protocol (‘scheme’), host, port, path, and
+As a reminder, the parts of a URL relevant to us are the protocol ('scheme'), host, port, path, and
 query:

     scheme://host:port/path?query